 However, an exciting but often tricky stage is when a child is ready to move from reading books from a reading scheme or picture books to reading longer, more developed narratives, with more words and fewer pictures.
-Choosing the right book needs careful consideration to excite your child and make them feel like independent and capable readers.
+Choosing the right book needs careful consideration to motivate your child and make them feel like independent and capable readers.
 Five things to consider when choosing the right book:

 Make sure the balance of print and pictures is right, as too many words to start off with will be overwhelming.

-Print size may need to be the same size or a bit bigger than the reading scheme or picture books they have been reading.
+The print size may need to be the same size or a bit bigger than the reading scheme or picture books they have been reading.

 Short chapters are a must, as children need to build up reading stamina over time, and it is important they experience being able to finish a chapter before putting the book down.